 |TCTE||TSI Calibration Transfer Experiment|

-The NPOESS Preparatory Project (NPP) was renamed to Suomi National Polar-orbiting Partnership (SNPP) in honor of Verner E. Suomi, University of Wisconsin meteorologist, widely recognized as the "Father of Satellite Meteorology."
+The NPOESS Preparatory Project (NPP) was renamed to Suomi National Polar-orbiting Partnership (Suomi NPP) in honor of Verner E. Suomi, University of Wisconsin meteorologist, widely recognized as the "Father of Satellite Meteorology."

-SNPP is the first next generation polar-orbiting satellite.
-Launched in 2011, SNPP boasts five instruments: (1) VIIRS, (2) CrIS, (3) ATMS, (4) OMPS, and (5) CERES which will be the same main instruments carried on JPSS-1, which is scheduled to launch in early 2017.
-Its design life is five years and it was launched with a Delta-II Mission Launch Vehicle from Vandenberg Air Force Base, California.
+Suomi NPP is the first next generation polar-orbiting satellite in the JPSS series, and is considered the bridge between NOAA's legacy polar satellite fleet, NASA's Earth observing missions and JPSS constellation.
+Launched in October 2011, Suomi NPP boasts five state-of-the-art instruments: (1) VIIRS, (2) CrIS, (3) ATMS, (4) OMPS, and (5) CERES FM5— which will be the similar instruments carried on JPSS-1.
+It has design life of five years and was launched with a Delta-II Mission Launch Vehicle from Vandenberg Air Force Base, California.

-JPSS-1 is the second spacecraft within NOAA's next generation of polar-orbiting satellites.
+JPSS-1, or NOAA-20 as it will be known once operational, is the second spacecraft within NOAA's next generation of polar-orbiting satellites.
 It is scheduled to launch in early 2017.
-Capitalizing on the success of Suomi National Polar-orbiting Partnership (SNPP), the JPSS-1 spacecraft boasts the same five instruments: (1) VIIRS, (2) CrIS, (3) ATMS, (4) OMPS-N, and (5) CERES-FM6 currently hosted on SNPP.
+Capitalizing on the success of Suomi NPP, the JPSS-1 spacecraft boasts five similar instruments: (1) VIIRS, (2) CrIS, (3) ATMS, (4) OMPS-N, and (5) CERES-FM6.
 Instruments can also be called sensors or payloads.
 JPSS-1 will take advantage of the successful technologies developed through the Suomi NPP satellite.
 JPSS-1's design life is seven years, and it is scheduled to launch aboard a Delta-II Mission Launch Vehicle.

-JPSS-2 will provide operational continuity of satellite-based observations and products for NOAA Polar-Orbiting Environmental Satellites (POES) and SNPP satellite and ground systems.
+JPSS-2 will provide operational continuity of satellite-based observations and products for NOAA Polar-Orbiting Environmental Satellites (POES) and Suomi NPP satellite and ground systems.
 The baseline plan for JPSS Ground System will be sustained to support JPSS-2, similar to JPSS-1.
-The JPSS-2 spacecraft will host the following instruments: (1) VIIRS, (2) CrIS, (3) ATMS, and (4) OMPS.
+The JPSS-2 spacecraft will host the following instruments: (1) VIIRS, (2) CrIS, (3) ATMS, (4) OMPS-N, and (5) RBI.

 The Total Solar Irradiance (TSI) Calibration Transfer Experiment (TCTE) is the experimental payload under the JPSS system.
-It is being hosted aboard a U.S. Air Force satellite, STPSat-3, and is tentatively scheduled for launch in Winter 2013.
-JPSS was able to take advantage of this rideshare opportunity to provide a low-cost means in maintaining continuity of TSI observations.
+It is an instrument that measures the sun's energy output and was hosted aboard a U.S. Air Force Space Test Program Satellite-3 (STPSat-3) and launched on November 19, 2013 from NASA Wallops Flight Facility, Wallops Island, Va.
+JPSS was able to take advantage of this ride-share opportunity to provide a low-cost means of maintaining the continuity of TSI observations.